jsilber17/GDP-Satellite-Predictions/README.md

   <img width="600" height="600" src="img/Signal_Histogram.png">
 </p>

+#### Log y Transformation
+For a regression problem, I always take the natural logarith of my targets, and see if taking the logarithm helps retrieve a linear model.
+As seen below, the relationship between the CBSAs and GDP is an exponential relationship, so taking the logartihm of GDP transforms the relationship to a negative linear relationship.

 ### PCA
 Realizing that my features as pixels were hard to interpret, I decided to do Principal Component Analysis on my analysis.
 PCA uses orthogonal transformation to turn correlated non-linear variables into uncorrelated linear variables and is used for feature reduction in machine learning.
 I standardized both my train and test features using a StandardScaler and fit them on a PCA model.
 Once I fit them on a PCA model, I created a Scree chart to find the number of Principal Components that described 90% of the variance in my data.

 <p align="center">
   <img width="600" height="600" src="img/Scree_Plot.png">